mirage/mirage-www/tmpl/wiki/ocaml-regexp.md

 The `Regexp` library is lightweight, and so far faster than its C based counterparts.
 One of the features `Regexp` lacks is "group capture": the ability to refer to blocks of a previously matched string.
-In `Pcre` it is possible to explicitly and selectively turn group capturing off by via special syntax, instead of the regular parentheses. `Str` does not offer  this, and thus imposes the runtime cost of capture even when not necessary.
-In other words, the slowdown "is not a feature, it's a bug!"
+In `Pcre` it is possible to explicitly and selectively turn group capturing off via special syntax, instead of the regular parentheses. `Str` does not offer  this, and thus imposes the runtime cost of capture even when not necessary.
+In other words, the slowdown/group capturing "is not a feature, it's a bug!"

 !!!The Mirage Regexp library

-With the introduction of `Regexp` into the tree, the the libraries available to Mirage applications are now `Str`-free and safer to use across multiple backends.
+With the introduction of `Regexp` into the tree, the libraries available to Mirage applications are now `Str`-free and safer to use across multiple backends.
 The main drawback is a slight increase in verbosity of some parts of the code.
 Benchmarking the substitution operation is also necessary to assess the